 Example Scenario: Undefined Global Variable

-function tries to print the value of example
+-- This function attempts to print the value of a global variable

 Debugging the Error